zhangyu-hust/zhangyu-hust/index.md

    + It mainly develops a precise acquisition system of forest environmental factors based on wireless sensor network technology.
 The design of this system   combines hardware and software, applying sensor and internet of things technologies, and develops a practical and real-time system.

 - **[BlockCacheSim](https://github.com/zydirtyfish/BlockCacheSim)** is a block-level cache simulator.
+   + This is a simulation of the implementation of [flashcache](https://github.com/facebookarchive/flashcache) (an open source block level cache for flash cache).

 ## AWARDS
 - Nov.
 2013, **[National Scholarships](http://www.moe.gov.cn/srcsite/A05/s7505/201312/t20131213_161004.html)** awarded by the Chinese Ministry of Education.